mdbridge/click-by-voice/doc/activating_hints.md

 ## Activating hints

+Click by Voice hint activation commands consist of a *hint_specification* optionally followed by a colon then a *operation*.
+For example, `42` specifies using the default operation on the element with hint number 42 and `34:k` specifies activating hint 34 using operation `k`.
+An empty operation (e.g., `153:`) is equivalent to specifying no operation.

+Past this point being edited...

 The pop-up command shortcut pops up a small dialog box in the upper right asking for the hint number that should be activated.
 At its simplest, typing the number displayed next to an element then pressing